-Our students are the leaders of the future therefore leadership, both formal and informal, is embedded throughout the programme.
+Leadership, both formal and informal, is embedded throughout the programme.
 From the outset students are supported in understanding leadership, its impact and value and how they position themselves as leaders.
-The staff team support the students in interrogating leadership values, principles and practice, to create change, to work for social justice and to commit towards a more sustainable future.
+Our students are the leaders of the future, and therefore the staff team supports the students in interrogating leadership values, principles and practice, to create change, to work for social justice and to commit towards a more sustainable future.